UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/README.md

 ## Usage:

-To reproduce our analysis you have a choice to reproduce this analysis with or without docker.
+To reproduce our analysis you have a choice to do so with or without docker depending on if you want to install the dependencies on your own accord.
+To avoid installing them, we have conveniently provided a docker option.

 ### With Docker (no need to download dependencies)